Atoroidal surface bundles: Figure eight

 These two loops form a basis for the free group $K_Y = \pi_1(T^2_z, w)$, and so $\rho_\mathbf{0} \circ \Delta_f|_K$ is a homomorphism taking a basis to a basis and therefore must be an isomorphism onto its image $K_Y$.

-The mapping class $\rho_{\mathbf{0}} \circ \Delta_f(\tau)$ is represented by the homeomorphism $F_Y$.
+The mapping class $\rho_{\mathbf{0}} \circ \Delta_f(\tau)$ is represented by the homeomorphism $f^2_Y$.
 Therefore, $\rho_{\mathbf{0}}\circ \Delta_f$ restricts to a homomorphism

-taking $K$ isomorphically to $K_Y$ and $\tau$ to $F_Y$.
+taking $K$ isomorphically to $K_Y$ and $\tau$ to $f^2_Y$.
 This implies that $\rho_{\mathbf{0}}\circ \Delta_f$ is an isomorphism from $\Gamma$ to $\Gamma_Y$, as required. \end{proof}

 \begin{proof}[Proof of the Theorem \ref{theorem.type}] We have already noted that for $\gamma$ in $K$, Lemmas \ref{lemma.KraTWO.electric.bugaloo} and \ref{lemma.ffillyfilly} imply that $\Delta_f(\gamma)$ is reducible if and only if $\gamma$ is peripheral.
 Thus, we consider $\tau^m \gamma$ for some $m \neq 0$.
-Then $\Delta_f(\tau^m \gamma)$ is represented by a homeomorphism $F_X^m h_X$ for $h_X$ in the kernel of the homomorphism $\pi_w \rho_z$ that forgets both $z$ and $w$.
-Suppose $F_X^mh_X$ is reducible.
-After passing to a power, we may assume that $F_X^m h_X$ fixes an essential simple closed curve $\alpha \subset T^2_X$.
-The mapping torus $M_{F_X^mh_X}$ then contains an essential torus $\calT$ meeting each $T^2_X$--fiber transversely in an essential simple closed curve.
+Then $\Delta_f(\tau^m \gamma)$ is represented by a homeomorphism $f_X^{2m} h_X$ for $h_X$ in the kernel of the homomorphism $\pi_w \rho_z$ that forgets both $z$ and $w$.
+Suppose $f_X^{2m}h_X$ is reducible.
+After passing to a power (and rewriting using the normal form for semidirect products), we may assume that $f_X^{2m} h_X$ fixes an essential simple closed curve $\alpha \subset T^2_X$.
+(In fact, raising to this power is unnecessary in our setting but this argument suffices.)
+The mapping torus $M_{f_X^{2m}h_X}$ then contains an essential torus $\calT$ meeting each $T^2_X$--fiber transversely in an essential simple closed curve.